Access4Learning/sif3-framework-dotnet/README.md

 - _***Backward Incompatibility***_ Refactored the ProvisionedZones property of the Environment and EnvironmentRegister models to an ICollection instead of an IDictionary.
 Updated all references accordingly.
 - _***Backward Incompatibility***_ Refactored the Phases property of the Job model to an ICollection instead of an IDictionary.
 Updated all references accordingly.
 - _***Backward Incompatibility***_ Refactored the Rights and StatesRights properties of the Phase model to an ICollection instead of an IDictionary.
 Updated all references accordingly.
+- Created an ASP.NET Core implementation of the demo Setup project.
 - Updated the Type property of the Environment class in Entity Framework Core to match that used by NHibernate.
 - Updated the NHibernate mapping for the Environment class to save the EnvironmentType enum property as a string rather than integer.
 - Fixed incorrect namespace in the Sif.Framework.Tests project.